Andrei-Ghemusi/BDD_NR_1/README.md

 - environment file
 - 2 behave reports which can be opened in browser

-Using the command "behave -f html -o behave -report.html" in the terminal will run the entire project. *
+How to run the project:

-*IT IS ESSENTIAL to have the behave.ini file alongside the code written in it, otherwise the command to run the whole project will not work.
+- using the command "behave -f html -o behave -report.html" in the terminal will run the entire project. * *IT IS ESSENTIAL to have the behave.ini file alongside the code written in it, otherwise the command to run the whole project will not work.